 - Hurricane Harbor Phoenix in Phoenix, Arizona (Reopened June 15 but is again temporarily closed)

-- Six Flags Over Georgia in Austell, Georgia (Reopened June 22)
+- Six Flags Over Georgia in Austell, Georgia (Reopened June 22 and reopens for the season June 1, 2021)

 - Six Flags Hurricane Harbor in Austell, Georgia (Reopened June 22)